5 Unique Ways to Improve User Activation [Tips & Examples]

 Then, we’re talking to them personally if they have some problems or doubts about the payment.

 Since we launched this type of user onboarding and user activation a month ago, right now we have 3% conversion from website visitors to trial users, and 13% conversion from trial users to paying users.
-But these numbers are growing slowly.
+But these numbers are growing slowly and we constantly measure user activation to see if we should take any action..

 This is the example of a very first email they’re sending to people who left their email but didn’t sign up for the trial version.

 Boom!
-You see how Dashly is activating their users by pointing straight to the values they will get?
+Do you see how Dashly is activating its users by pointing straight to the values they will get?
 This is the perfect example of two things:

 – First, they are unleashing the “Aha moment” by telling their leads what can they expect from the product and what results can they achieve